Buiding a 3D perception stack - Part 0

 Introduction

-This project aims to scan real-life objects and generate its 3D model in virtual reality.
+This project experiments with scanning real-life objects and generating its 3D model in virtual reality.
 Using a depth sensor, and circling the object of interest, we can generate a point cloud for a set of angles while the corresponding texture/color map.
 After some cleaning, the individual point clouds are stitched to create a 3D model.
 The last step would be to render a mesh over the obtained points.
 As a constraint, this project may be limited to scanning objects with simple geometrical shapes and using sensors at fixed locations.
 I did this project as a part of my Computational Geometery course taught by Dr. Renold Bailey.

 Read More